-Doug is an experienced remote locations and commercial operator having held asset management and commercial roles in both private and public oil and gas companies in the United States, Africa and South-East Asia.
+Doug is an expert in commercial negotiations and operations having held asset management and commercial roles across the upstream oil & gas industry.
+He has experience in both private and public companies across North America, Africa and South-East Asia.

-In 2012, he was recruited to Ophir Energy, where he ran Ophir’s flagship asset in Tanzania at a time when the company drilled up the major resource base to support the onshore terrestrial LNG development.
-The culmination of his commercial efforts in Tanzania was the divestment of 50% of remaining stake in the project for US$1.3 billion to Pavilion Energy (the LNG focused, Temasek portfolio company).
+In 2012, Doug joined Ophir Energy, where he managed their flagship asset in Tanzania, at a time when the company drilled up the major resource base to support the onshore terrestrial LNG development.
+The culmination of his commercial efforts in Tanzania was the divestment of 50% of the remaining stake in the project for 1.3 billion USD to Pavilion Energy (the LNG focused, Temasek portfolio company).

 A senior financial and investment appraisal manager

-Carolyn is a pharmaceutical chemist with over 20 years’ senior operational and financial management expertise, principally within the health care industry.
+Carolyn is a senior financial & investment appraisal manager and pharmaceutical chemist with over 20 years of operational and financial management experience, principally within the healthcare industry.

 An experienced M&A and corporate finance analyst

-Kenneth has direct experience in the upstream exploration and production business and has gained strong commercial and finance experience in both renewables and oil and gas with the Babcock UK Group.
+Kenneth is an experienced M&A and corporate financial analyst with direct experience in the upstream exploration and production business and strong commercial and finance experience in renewables and oil & gas.

 A highly-experienced industry professional and market risk management expert

-Andrew is a Chemical Engineer by training and, with a background in oil refining, he has the rare hands-on experience of the physical demands and logistics of every step of turning crude oil into end products.
+Andy is a highly-experienced industry professional and market risk management expert with a background in oil refining.
+He is a trained Chemical Engineer with hands-on experience of the physical demands and logistics of the entire process of turning crude oil into an end product.

 A C-suite Oil and Gas Executive with over 35 years of upstream experience

-John was Regional Manager for PetroCanada’s European businesses (in the UK, Norway and the Netherlands) and he also managed the restructuring of this business, post-merger with Suncor.
-He has managed the development and production of numerous oil and gas fields and has an excellent track record of project delivery and of increasing production from more mature assets.
+John has been a Regional Manager for PetroCanada’s European businesses (in the UK, Norway and the Netherlands) and has also managed the restructuring of this business, post-merger with Suncor.
+He has managed the development and production of numerous oil and gas fields and has an excellent track record of project delivery and of increasing production from mature assets.